AmedeoSarpa/devops-rumpup-poc/README.md

 Repository to start to "play" with some DevOps technologies and tools like k8s, docker and helm.

 ## Hot to build in local
-0) You need to have docker engine and k8s installed on your local machine
+0) You need to have docker engine, helm and k8s installed on your local machine
 1) Build docker image with
 ```docker
 docker build -f src/main/docker/Dockerfile.jvm -t quarkus/quarkus-app-jvm .